Building Event Driven Architectures

 Hear questions answered in a live Q&A with Rand Fitzpatrick from the Heroku product team.

 Want to learn more about Apache Kafka on Heroku?
-Give us a shout.
+Check out the docs.

 - What Apache Kafka is and how to use it on Heroku